Smart Locks and Home Automation Technology

 Using programmable devices, network hubs and a WiFi network, the possibilities with smart home technology are virtually endless.
 Systems are set up to be convenient for users and, when done right, they can also save money.
 For example, smart homes can program lighting and thermostats to follow set schedules in order to reduce energy consumption throughout the day and from season to season.

-Smart locks enable homeowners and guests to enter the home without keys.
-Once special door locks controlled via Bluetooth or Z-Waves have been installed, anyone with the proper access code can enter the house easily using a mobile application.
+Homeowners can unlock to door for a family member who’s been locked out or guests.
+They can send temporary access permission for home cleaning or package delivery.
+Anyone with the proper access code can enter the house easily using a mobile application.
 Some versions will unlock as you approach the door without needing to touch your phone.
 Homeowners can review who enters the home and when; plus they can allow entry or lock the doors remotely from anywhere.

 Smart Home Security Systems